1. Blog

 Next, we should talk about visual intelligence.
 Just like most people fail to understand the logic behind basic code scripting, most beginner Python developers fail to understand the basics of visual design.
 This ability comes into play in any web development project, so if you’re not sure about what web design is or you’re just not too familiar with what “looks good”, the time to learn is now.
 Otherwise, you will just develop bad habits that will harm your career in the near future.

 And, finally, don’t dare to forget about your communication skills.
-Throughout your career, you will work with tons of amazing people and tons of people who will not quite hit it off with you—but it will always be your job to make high-quality software with them.
+Throughout your career, you will work with tons of amazing people and tons of people who won’t quite hit it off with you—but it will always be your job to make high-quality software with them.
 With good communication skills, you will have half of the job already done.
 As the saying goes, “If you want to go fast, go alone.
 If you want to go far, go together”.

 Start your Journey Today

 Clearly, these aren’t all of the skills you need to become a great Python developer.
 We haven’t touched topics like Front-End Technologies, Event-Driven programming, Server-Side Templating, Version Control, Database Schemas, and many more.
 But the way I see it, you’ll inevitably run into them as you go along.
 Focusing on these three skills is what you will need before doing anything else.
 It’s all about falling in love with the language and then using that passion to grow.
+When you outsource Python development, you can also benefit from expert guidance along the way.

 If you enjoyed this article, check out one of our other Python articles.